Ralim/IronOS/Documentation/DebugMenu.md

 ### RTip

 This is the raw tip reading in μV.
-This can be used when assessing the calibration routines for example.
-Tip should be installed; range of 700-1000 is normal.
+Tip must be installed or reading will be high/inaccurate.
+At cool, the range of 700-1000 is normal for larger tips and ~1500 for smaller tips (TS80).
+This is used to evaluate the calibration routines.

 ### CTip